* U.S. futures, European shares gain as election outcomes in line with expectations

 "We would argue that if Trump can do less on the domestic front, he is more likely to focus on external matters such as trade, which will impact risk sentiment," said Patrick O'Donnell, investment manager at Aberdeen Asset Management in London.

 The dollar's weakness boosted other currencies.
-Against the yen, the greenback was 0.2 percent lower to 113.06, having reversed a move to one-month highs of 113.82 yen.
+Against the yen, the greenback eased 0.4 percent to 113.06, reversing earlier gains to a one-month high of 113.82 yen.

 The euro rose 0.6 percent to $1.1496, a two-week high, while the British pound gained 0.5 percent to $1.3168, rising for a third straight day after a BBC report that Britain was preparing for a Brexit deal by end-November.

 Oil prices were soft after a 2 percent fall the previous day, with Brent crude futures down 0.25 percent to just below $72 a barrel.

 Additional reporting by Hideyuki Sano in Tokyo; Tomo Uetake and Daniel Leussink in Tokyo, Daniel Bases in New York, Josephine Mason and Dhara Ranasinghe in London; Editing by Andrew Heavens